141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 Total Units Price/Unit Total Annual Fuel Bill

-Next estimate how many tons of wood pellets you require in a year.
-For example in the above scenario using propane, one ton of wood pellets are equal to 170 gallons of propane.
-Therfore almost 7 tons (6.6 tons) of wood pellets will be needed to heat your home for one year (1,120 gallons of propane divided by the equivalent 170 gallons of propane per ton of wood pellets).
+Next, estimate how many tons of wood pellets you require in a year.
+For example, in the above scenario using propane, one ton of wood pellets equals 170 gallons of propane.
+Therefore, almost 7 tons (6.6 tons) of wood pellets will be needed to heat your home for one year (1,120 gallons of propane divided by the equivalent of 170 gallons of propane per ton of wood pellets).
 If the current price of wood pellets is $200 per ton, your estimated fuel bill using wood pellets would be $1,320 (6.6 tons of wood pellets multiplied by $200 per ton).

 ________ ÷ ________ = _______ x $ ________ = $ _______